Princess Ingrid Alexandra of Norway: Activities

-On 20 January 2022, the Princess visited the three branches of the Norwegian government; the Storting, the Supreme Court and the office of the prime minister.
+On 20 January 2022, Ingrid Alexandra visited the three branches of the Norwegian government: the Storting, the Supreme Court and the office of the prime minister.
 These visits were part of a series of activities Princess Ingrid Alexandra undertook ahead of her 18th birthday the next day.
 Her father, Crown Prince Haakon, did the same on his own 18th birthday in 1991.
 On the day of her birthday on 21 January, she attended a meeting of the Council of State alongside Crown Prince Haakon and King Harald.
 This was followed by a series of congratulatory deputations from Norwegian officials at the Royal Palace.
 The Princess received congratulations from representatives of the governmental branches as well as the Sámi Parliament, county governors, the diplomatic corps, the Norwegian Armed Forces and the Church of Norway.
 Cannon salutes were fired at noon to mark Ingrid Alexandra's birthday.
 On 16 June, the government held a dinner to mark her 18th birthday at the Oslo Public Library.
 On 17 June, a gala dinner was hosted by her grandparents, the King and Queen, at the Royal Palace.
 Guests from many European royal houses attended.

+In October 2022, Ingrid Alexandra visited Norwegian Army's Setermoen camp in Indre Troms.
+In October 2023, she and her parents attended Prince Christian of Denmark's 18th birthday celebration banquet at Christiansborg Palace, Denmark.
+In May 2024, she wore military uniform for the first time on the Constitution Day balcony appearance.

+On 8 April 2025, she took part for the first time in the official program during a state visit, in connection with the visit to Norway by Icelandic President Halla Tómasdóttir and her husband.

 Constitutional status

-The Constitution of Norway was altered in 1990 to introduce absolute primogeniture, ensuring that the crown would pass to the eldest child regardless of sex but keeping the Crown Prince ahead of his elder sister, Princess Märtha Louise; the change was to apply for the first time to their children.
+The Constitution of Norway was altered in 1990 to introduce absolute primogeniture, ensuring that the crown would pass to the eldest child regardless of gender but keeping the Crown Prince ahead of his elder sister, Princess Märtha Louise; the change was to apply for the first time to their children.
 Princess Ingrid Alexandra has thus been second in the line of succession since birth, preceded only by her father.
 Because of the reform, her status was not affected by the subsequent birth of her brother, Prince Sverre Magnus, in 2005.
 The Princess is expected to become Norway's first female monarch since Queen Margaret, who reigned over Norway, Denmark and Sweden from the late 1380s until her death in 1412.

-Along with her parents and grandparents – but unlike her brother, maternal half-brother Marius, and other relatives – Princess Ingrid Alexandra is a member of the Norwegian Royal House.
+Along with her parents and grandparents – but unlike her younger brother Sverre Magnus, her older maternal half-brother Marius, and other relatives – Princess Ingrid Alexandra is a member of the Norwegian Royal House.
 The family belongs to the House of Glücksburg.

+Personal life

+Ingrid Alexandra was in a relationship with Magnus Heien Haugstad, a Norwegian economy student from Bærum, between 2022 and 2024.